kalbermattenm/pake/README.md

 * pake uses timestamps to determine when to rebuild targets, just like make.

+* pake is fast.
+As many tasks can be accomplished in pure Python, without spawning a subprocess, pake is faster than make.

 * pake supports normal targets, virtual targets, variables, and rules.

 * pake automatically creates 'clean' targets for you, just pass the `-c` option.